lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > and can be demanded several times (possibly concurrently).
 To what extent does
 > this comparison make sense?

+-->

 > p.4, "until the LVar in question reaches a (unique) value".
 Not
 > clear at this point why it should be unique.
 If Top is written
 > to the LVar, then Top dominates every value in the threshold set.

 If the threshold set contains Top, then Top has to be the *only* value in the threshold set.
-I think the problem here is that we haven't explained yet that threshold sets have to be pairwise incompatible.
-But I think that's okay; we have a forward reference to section 2, where we'll explain that.
+The reviewer's confusion is probably because we haven't explained yet that threshold sets have to be pairwise incompatible.
+But we have a forward reference to section 2, where that is explained.

 > p.5, "if we can ensure [...]" and p.6, "if a freeze is guaranteed to be the
 > last effect [...]".
 It is not very clear at this point in which situations
 > this static guarantee holds.
 Maybe a little bit of extra intuition and/or a
 > forward pointer to the place where runParThenFreeze is explained would help.

-A forward pointer is a good idea.
-There was one at the end of section 1.3, but it makes more sense to put it in 1.4; I've moved it.
+There was such a forward pointer at the end of section 1.3, but it makes more sense to put it in 1.4; we've moved it.
+Thanks!

 > p.7, not sure what the "connected component containing a vertex v" means in a
 > directed graph.
 Is it the set of vertices reachable from v? the set of